 Choosing the right backpack is a bit tricky.
 You do not want to end up buying outdoor gears that eventually do not fit in your backpack.
 This is why it is better to buy your gears first and then buy your backpack the last.
 When it comes to backpack there are two types of frame designs notably, the internal and external.
 Internal frame designs are normally lighter and smaller which is why they work best for most of the people.
 You want to choose a frame that will help move the load off your shoulders and onto your hips, thus making it easy to carry.
 Look for a backpack which has padded hip straps and can be adjusted properly for your torso.
 You can always head to your local mountain gear store (REI) and seek for help.

-It might seem a nuisance to carry a bunch of weight while treading through mountains or rough terrains, which is why it is important to carry minimum items without sacrificing the comfort.
-As a general rule of thumb with backpack, weights is that you shouldn’t exceed 30% of your body weight.
+It might seem a nuisance to carry a bunch of weight while treading through mountains or rough terrains, which is why it is important to carry minimum items without sacrificing comfort.
+As a general rule of thumb with backpack-weight is that you shouldn’t exceed 30% of your body weight.
 The idea is to make you feel as comfortable as possible so you can speed on the hiking trail.
 If you are a beginner it is better to take a one-way trip or 10 miles trail distance for your first trip.
 As you get used to the backpacking experience you can then extend the daily mileage to 15-20 miles a day.

 There is an eclectic range of sleeping bags designed for different environmental conditions.
 There are sleeping bags for camping, trekking, and expedition or alpine sleeping bags.
 Camping sleeping bags are designed to meet your comfort and ideal for camping and traveling.
 The trekking sleeping bags are designed to maintain a high warmth-to-weight ratio.
 Whilst the expedition sleeping bags are typically expensive since they are made to be lightweight and provide excellent insulation in alpine environments.

 While buying a backpacking tent it is good to consider the weight of your tent especially if you are going on a hiking trip.
 You might choose your tent in regard to the environmental conditions you are heading in.
 If you are going to a hot temperature then ventilation is what you will need to look for.
 On the other hand, if you are going to a cold environment, then you would want to consider the typical tents which are required for cold temperatures.
-Last but not the least, you should also think about the number of people who will sleep in.
+Last but not least, you should also think about the number of people who will sleep in.
 Generally, a person needs 2 feet of elbow room at a minimum.

 If you wish to take a backpacking stove to boil water, or make coffee then you can choose the canister stoves which are practical and efficient.
 They are easy to use and carry.
 However, they do not function that well in extreme cold condition.
 You can also opt to go stove-less by taking simple foodstuff like granola bars, nuts, dehydrated fruits, and crackers.
 For this, you will need to be meticulous in your food planning while bearing in mind the nutritional needs.